kgunnit/Learn-Git/Readme.md

 I modified this file and applying it to master.

 Create beta branch.
-Attempt 2
+Attempt 3

+To Beta1